Xijiang1997/iIMPACT/docs/starmap_example.rst

 Run finite mixture model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-'iIMPACT.ru ' function requires the cell abundance data from image profile :math:`V`, molecular profile :math:`Y` and neighborhood information :math:`G` as input.
+`run.iIMPACT` function requires the cell abundance data from image profile :math:`V`, molecular profile :math:`Y` and neighborhood information :math:`G` as input.
 We also need to set two parameters: the number of domains (clusters) ‘n_cluster’, and the scaling parameter to control the contribution of image profile ‘w’ (set as 0.5).
 After fitting the finite mixture model, a label switching step is necessary.
 ::
         # set number of clusters
         K <- 7